Butler B. Miltonberger: World War II

-Immediately before U.S. entry into World War II, Miltonberger was promoted to colonel on November 10, 1941, as commander of the 134th Infantry Regiment.
-In 1944 and 1945, led his regiment throughout France, Belgium, and the Netherlands, including at Saint-Lô, across the Vire River, at Mortain, Nancy, the Moselle River, Morhange, Sarreguemines, and at Bastogne during the Battle of the Bulge.
+Miltonberger was made acting commander of the 134th Infantry in May 1941, after the relief of Colonel Clyde E. McCormick, its previous commander.
+Immediately before U.S. entry into World War II, Miltonberger was promoted to full colonel as commander of the regiment on November 10, 1941.
+In 1944 and 1945, led his regiment throughout France, Belgium, Germany, and the Netherlands, including at Saint-Lô, across the Vire River and through Mortain, the liberation of Nancy, the Moselle River, Morhange, Sarreguemines, and at Bastogne during the Battle of the Bulge.

 In February 1945, Miltonberger was promoted to brigadier general and assigned as assistant division commander of Major General Paul W. Baade's 35th Infantry Division, replacing Brigadier General Edmund B. Sebree.
 By the end of the war in Europe, the 35th Infantry Division reached the Elbe River in Germany.
 In November 1945, he returned to the United States and remained on active duty at the War Department.

 Chief of National Guard Bureau

-In 1946, President Harry S. Truman, a fellow veteran of the 35th Infantry Division, nominated Miltonberger to be the first post-war Chief of the National Guard Bureau as a major general.
+In January 1946, President Harry S. Truman, a fellow veteran of the 35th Infantry Division, nominated Miltonberger to be the first post-war Chief of the National Guard Bureau as a major general.
 As Chief, Miltonberger worked to reorganize the National Guard following its demobilization after World War II, including the formation of the new Air National Guard.
-Miltonberger became ill and entered the hospital in December 1946, and he retired from active duty military service in September 1947 because of chronic sarcoidosis of the lungs.
+Miltonberger became ill and entered the hospital in February 1947, and he was retired from active duty military service in September for disability after being diagnosed with chronic sarcoidosis of the lungs.